TheBox97/HPC_Project_E.M-G.M/Exercise_1/README.md

 The programm will also print on the standard output some usefull information like the option taken , the number of MPI processes and the number of openMP threads.

 ### Sbatch scripts
 The sbatch scripts can be used to generate the data required for the scalability studies.
-They can be found on the data folder and can be used with `sbatch <sbatch_script>`.
+They can be found on the sbatch_script folder and can be used by moving them into the Files folder and running the command `sbatch <sbatch_script>`.
 They are :
 - slurm_grid.job: used to produce the openMP scalability datas
 - slurm_gri_MPI.job: used to produce the strong MPI scalability datas
 - slurm_grid_serial.job: used to produce the serial time for the 3 studied dimensioons

-The job will save the data in the scalability folder and will also save on the output_grid folder the output produced in the standard output.
+The job will save the data in the scalability folder and will also save on the output_jobs folder the output produced in the standard output.